 Updated lists of all drugs requiring prior authorization are posted on the MHCP Pharmacy web page.
 Authorization requests with incomplete information cannot be processed.

-Effective January 1, 2011, pharmacies and prescribing providers must submit all drug PA requests for outpatient prescription drugs and physician administered drug that require authorization to Health Information Designs (HID) the MHCP Prescription Drug PA Review Agent, by phone at 1-866-205-2818 or by fax at 1-866-648-4574.
+Effective Jan.
+1, 2011, pharmacies and prescribing providers must submit all drug PA requests for outpatient prescription drugs and physician-administered drug that require authorization to Health Information Designs (HID) the MHCP Prescription Drug PA Review Agent, by phone at 866-205-2818 or by fax at 866-648-4574.

-When the prescriber initiates the PA request by phone or by fax supply the:
+When the prescriber initiates the PA request by phone or by fax supply the following:

 When the pharmacy initiates the PA request by phone or fax, the pharmacist may have to obtain some information from the prescriber, as listed above consistent with Minnesota Rules 6800.3110, subp.
 2a: "Minimum information required; Medicaid patients."

-The MHCP Prescription Drug PA Review Agent call center hours will be 8 AM to 7 PM, Monday through Friday
+The MHCP Prescription Drug PA Review Agent call center hours are 8 a.m. to 7 p.m., Monday through Friday

 Pharmacists may dispense up to a 72-hour supply of a covered medication outside the regular business hours of the MHCP Prescription Drug PA Review Agents.
 Contact the MHCP Prescription Drug PA review agent during regular business hours for a retroactive authorization for the 72-hour supply.